cgolden15/Island-Network-Wiki/_docs/prison/index.md

 - Prestige 25 --> Emerald Blocks
 - Prestige 50 --> Netherite Blocks
 - Prestige 75 --> Amethyst Blocks
-- Prestige 100 --> End Stone
+- Prestige 90 --> End Stone

 ## Custom Enchants

 On the Island Network, we have a fully custom enchant system for everything from pickaxes to armor.
 You can view and buy the enchants in game by typing /ce while holding a tool!
-Some of the enchants include Token Booster, Keys,
+Some of the enchants include Token Booster, Keys, Auto repair and even up to Fortune 5000!